Restraining Order Lawyer in Salt Lake City

 In the state of Utah, a person who is in fear for his or her immediate safety – of the safety of his or her children – that person may request a restraining order.
 A temporary restraining order will be issued and a hearing will be set later on to determine whether that order should be extended.
 A restraining order is intended to keep safe former spouses, boyfriends/girlfriends, family members and children.

-At the law firm of Catherine Cleveland, P.C., I represent clients who need to request a restraining order, as well as those individuals who suddenly find themselves being served with an order and accused of domestic violence or a related crime.
-In either case, it is important to have a lawyer present who can defend your interests, protect your rights and explain your options.
+At the law firm of Catherine Cleveland, P.C., I represent clients who need to request a restraining order, as well as those individuals who suddenly find themselves being served with an order and accused of domestic violence or other violent offense.
+In either case, it is important to have a Salt Lake City restraining order lawyer present who can defend your interests, protect your rights and explain your options.

 A restraining order will also notify law enforcement about the situation and has a number of requirements for the person against whom the order is issued.
 This can include: